CS-ACS/CSP/curriculum/2/caesar_c_python.md

 # [Specification for Python](#specification_py)

-Design and implement a program, `caesar`, that encrypts messages using Caesar’s cipher, exactly as you did in [Problem Set 2](https://lab.cs50.io/cs50/labs/2019/ap/caesar/), except that your program this time should be written (a) in Python and (b) in CS50 IDE.
+Design and implement a program, `caesar`, that encrypts messages using Caesar’s cipher, exactly as described above, except that your program this time should be written in Python.

--   Implement your program in a file called `caesar.py` in your `~/chapter6/caesar` directory (if it doesn’t already exist, create it now!).
+-   Implement your program in a file called `caesar.py`.

 -   Your program must accept a single command-line argument, a non-negative integer.
 Let’s call it _k_ for the sake of discussion.